Skip to content

 Bring Your Pets Inside

-Whenever possible, bring your pets indoors to keep them warm and safe.
-If you can’t bring pets inside, they should have proper shelter and access to food and water that isn’t frozen.
-Snow fences can also clear paths by preventing snow drifts to barns or shelters.
+Always bring pets indoors during a winter storm to keep them warm and safe.
+If pets must remain outside, ensure they have proper shelter, water that isn't frozen, and adequate food.
+Snow fencing can also help keep paths clear to barns or shelters.

 Assess Your Home and Yard

-Inspect your roof, gutters, and chimney before a winter storm.
-If you plan to use your chimney this winter to stay warm, have it cleaned and inspected before you use it.
-Stock up on wood at the start of the season.
+Inspect your roof, gutters, and chimney before storms hit.
+If you plan to use your chimneys for heat, have them cleaned and inspected.
+Stockpile dry firewood early in the season.

 Winter Power Outage Tips